A forester's fascinating stories backed by the latest scientific research illustrate how trees nurture and talk to each other.

 With a foreword by Tim Flannery

-About the Author Peter Wohlleben spent over twenty years working for the forestry commission in before leaving to put his ideas of ecology into practice.
+Peter Wohlleben spent over twenty years working for the forestry commission in before leaving to put his ideas of ecology into practice.
 He now runs an environmentally friendly woodland in Germany, where he is working for the return of primeval forests.
 He is the author of numerous books about trees.

 This title is not held in stock & is ordered from suppliers, subject to availability.